lodsa-ntos/lodex-portfolio/README.md

 **Not Allowed:**
 - Commercial use without permission
-- Copying design or content
+- Copying design or content in whole or in part.
 - Redistribution of the complete codebase

 For permissions beyond the scope of this license, contact: lodex.studio@gmail.com